RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

 auth|Authentication model ID.
 See [Auth models](Database-authentication-models) |`auth=postgres_pgpass`
-authProp.propName|Custom authentication parameters (depends on the driver and [auth model](Database-authentication-models))|`authProp.oracle.net.wallet_location=C:/temp/ora-wallet` savePassword|Does not ask user for a password on connection|`savePassword=true` showSystemObjects|Show/Hides system schemas, tables ,etc|`showSystemObjects=true` showUtilityObjects|Show/Hides utility schemas, tables ,etc|`showUtilityObjects=true` folder|Put new connection in a folder|`folder=FolderName` autoCommit|Sets connection auto commit flag (default value depends on driver)|`autoCommit=true` prop.propName|Advanced connection parameters (depend on driver)|`prop.connectTimeout=30` id|Connection id|`oracle_thin-16a88e815bd-70598e648cedd28c` (useful in conjunction with `create=false`) connect|Connects to this database|`connect=false`
+authProp.propName|Custom authentication parameters (depends on the driver and [auth model](Database-authentication-models))|`authProp.oracle.net.wallet_location=C:/temp/ora-wallet` savePassword|Does not ask user for a password on connection|`savePassword=true` showSystemObjects|Shows/Hides system schemas, tables ,etc|`showSystemObjects=true` showUtilityObjects|Shows/Hides utility schemas, tables ,etc|`showUtilityObjects=true` folder|Put new connection in a folder|`folder=FolderName` autoCommit|Sets connection auto commit flag (default value depends on driver)|`autoCommit=true` prop.propName|Advanced connection parameters (depend on driver)|`prop.connectTimeout=30` id|Connection id|`oracle_thin-16a88e815bd-70598e648cedd28c` (useful in conjunction with `create=false`) connect|Connects to this database|`connect=false`
-openConsole|Open SQL console for this database (sets `connect` to true)|`openConsole=true` create|Create new connection|`create=false` (true by default).
+openConsole|Open SQL console for this database (sets `connect` to true)|`openConsole=true` create|Creates new connection|`create=false` (true by default).
 If it is set as false, then an existing connection configuration will be used.
 The name or id parameter must be specified.
 ## Configuring variables
 You can add new environment variables in DBeaver.
 They can be used to resolve templates variables afterward.
 Name|Value|Example